-Check that the storage area is solid and secured to the tongue.

-Check that cargo in the storage area i.e. chains, binders, etc. are secure.
+- ✓ Check that the storage area is solid and secured to the tongue. - ✓ Check that cargo in the storage area i.e. chains, binders, etc. are secure.

-11.3 - School Bus Only
+11.3 - School bus only

-Emergency Equipment
+Emergency equipment

-In addition to checking for spare electrical fuses (if equipped), three red reflective triangles, and a properly charged and rated fire extinguisher, school bus drivers must also inspect the following emergency equipment:
+- ✓ In addition to checking for spare electrical fuses (if equipped), three red reflective triangles, 6 fuses or 3 liquid burning flares and a properly charged and rated fire extinguisher, school bus drivers must also inspect the following emergency equipment:

-- Emergency Kit - Body Fluid Cleanup Kit
+- Emergency Kit

+- Body Fluid Cleanup Kit

-Lighting Indicators
+Lighting indicators

-In addition to checking the lighting indicators listed in Section 10.2 of this manual, school bus drivers must also check the following lighting indicators (internal panel lights):

-Alternately flashing amber lights indicator, if equipped.

-- Alternately flashing red lights indicator. - Strobe light indicator, if equipped.
+- ✓ In addition to checking the lighting indicators listed in Section 10.2 of this manual, school bus drivers must also check the following lighting indicators (internal panel lights): - Alternately flashing amber lights indicator, if equipped. - Alternately flashing red lights indicator. - Strobe light indicator, if equipped.

-Lights/Reflectors
+Lights/reflectors

-In addition to checking the lights and reflective devices listed in Section 10.2 of this manual, school bus drivers must also check the following (external) lights and reflectors:

-- Strobe light, if equipped.

-- Stop arm light, if equipped.

-- Alternately flashing amber lights, if equipped.

-- Alternately flashing red lights.
+- In addition to checking the lights and reflective devices listed in Section 10.2 of this manual, school bus drivers must also check the following (external) lights and reflectors: - Strobe light, if equipped is operational and is not broken. - Stop arm light, if equipped. - Alternately flashing amber lights, if equipped are operational and not broken. - Alternately flashing red lights, on both the front and back of the vehicle are operational and not broken.

-Student Mirrors
+Student mirrors

-In addition to checking the external mirrors, school bus drivers must also check the internal and external mirrors used for observing students:

-Check for proper adjustment.

-Checks that all internal and external mirrors and mirror brackets are not damaged and are mounted securely with no loose fittings.

-Checks that visibility is not impaired due to dirty mirrors.
+- In addition to checking the external mirrors, school bus drivers must also check the internal and external mirrors used for observing students: - Check for proper adjustment. - Checks that all internal and external mirrors and mirror brackets are not damaged and are mounted securely with no loose fittings. - Checks that visibility is not impaired due to dirty mirrors.